ASSISTANT ACCOUNTANT APPRENTICESHIP

 The Advanced Diploma in Accounting is both a qualification in its own right and also a stepping stone towards potential AAT qualification and membership.

-- Bookkeeping Transactions – business documentation, sales and purchases systems, double entry bookkeeping and trial balance
+- Bookkeeping transactions (this includes business documentation, sales and purchases systems and double entry bookkeeping to trial balance)

-- Bookkeeping Controls – journals, control account reconciliations, bank reconciliations and suspense accounts
+- Bookkeeping controls (this includes journals, control account reconciliations, bank reconciliations and suspense accounts)

-- Advanced Bookkeeping – non current assets, prepayments and accruals, inventory and extended trial balance
+- Advanced bookkeeping (this includes non-current assets, prepayments and accruals, and inventory and extended trial balance)

-- Final Accounts Preparation – sole trader accounts and partnership accounting
+- Final accounts preparation (this includes sole trader accounts and partnership accounting)

-- Management Accounting Costing – absorption and marginal costing, process costing, further budgeting and decision making
+- Management accounting costing (this includes absorption and marginal costing, process costing, further budgeting and decision making)

-- Indirect Tax – VAT, inputs and outputs, rates and partial exemption
+- Indirect tax (this includes VAT, inputs and outputs, rates and partial exemption).

 Assessments are independently managed by AAT and taken on a computer with the results received the same day.

 You will only need to revise for one exam at a time as each exam is sat as you finish a module.